appuio/techlab/labs/07_troubleshooting_ops.md

 # Lab 7: Troubleshooting whats in the pod?

-This lab will shjow you how to deal with errors and troubleshooting, and which toosl are available to you.
+This lab will show you how to deal with errors and troubleshooting, and which tools are available to you.

 ## Log in to the container